lifeinfo/proteomeExpert/help/otherTool.md

 <br />

 ## Procedure
+The peptide to protein inference integrates data normalization, batch effects reduction, missing value imputation and peptide matrix to protein matrix transformation.
+We provide two alternative methods: the mean of the top 3 precursor intensity and the linear regression of top 3 precursor intensity.
+### Steps of the linear regression of top 3 precursor intensity
 	1.Prepare the peptide matrix, where each row represents a peptide and each column represents a sample.
 	2.Log2 -transform the precursor intensities.
 	3.perform quantile normalization across all samples via the normalize.quantiles function from Bioconductor R library preprocessCore.